South Korea Tax Calculator (2026)

 Frequently asked questions

-South Korea uses a progressive income tax system with 8 brackets ranging from 6% on income up to KRW 14 million to 45% on income over KRW 1 billion.
-You also pay a local income tax in your region (this calculator uses Seoul rates, which are 10% of your national income tax), plus mandatory social contributions including National Pension (4.5%), National Health Insurance (4%), and Employment Insurance (0.9%), all of which reduce your taxable income.
+South Korea uses a progressive tax system with 8 income tax brackets ranging from 6% on income up to KRW 14 million, increasing to 45% on income over KRW 1 billion.
+You'll also pay local income tax on top of the national rate, which is calculated at 10% of your national income tax.
+The exact amount depends on your total income and which bracket you fall into.

 Compare South Korea with another country